colinbourassa/14cux-firmware/utils/srec/readme.txt

 V1.40   Fixed bin2srec ending on address 0xFFFFFFFF
 V1.41   Fixed spelling errors
-V1.42   Changed return code from srec2bin if output file fails to be created
+V1.42   Changed return code from srec2bin if output file fails to be created V1.43   Use S6 instead of S5 count record when record count is greater than 65535

 The utilities now compile using the free MinGW GNU based tools as well as GCC under Linux using Gnu Make.